Areas of expertise

 I provide psychological therapies recommended by the National Institute for Clinical Excellence (NICE) for a range of difficulties.
 I specialise in trauma (PTSD), but I also work with people suffering with OCD, anxiety, phobias, low self-esteem, CPTSD and health anxiety.
 Often these difficulties will stem from a form of trauma too.

 If you are unsure about the nature of your difficulties or whether the therapies I offer would be right for you, please contact me to have a preliminary discussion.
 An initial psychological assessment can then be arranged if it seems that you are suffering from a problem that I can help with.
 You do not need a diagnosis to work with me.

 CBT is designed to alleviate emotional distress by exploring the close links between emotions, thoughts, physical sensations and behaviours, then addressing any problematic patterns within these areas and introducing skills to manage them differently.

 Eye Movement Desensitisation and Reprocessing (EMDR)

-I have additional training in Attachment Focused EMDR (AF-EMDR) which pays special attention to any difficult early-life relationships and focuses on building resilience and meeting early unmet relational needs as part of healing from the traumas.
+I also have additional experience of Attachment Focused EMDR (AF-EMDR) which pays special attention to any difficult early-life relationships and focuses on building resilience and meeting early unmet relational needs as part of healing from the traumas.